1. Our contract

 (e) your monthly Direct Debit amount will be based on the amount of energy we think you’ll use during each year of your contract divided by 12 if it’s your first year with us, we can increase the Direct Debit amount by up to 25% to cover additional energy use in the winter months;

 (f) we aim to review your Direct Debit at least twice a year, to make sure you are paying enough to cover the energy you use, or offer to reduce your standard Direct Debit if we think you are paying too much; and

 (g) we may decide not to reduce your Direct Debit payments unless we have up-to-date meter readings for your account.

 8.4 By signing up to or switching to one of our fixed plans or variable plans for prepayment meters, or being under a deemed contract with a prepayment meter, you’re required to have a prepayment meter and you’re agreeing by default to pay via your prepayment meter.
 There may be additional charges for choosing this payment method (for more details, see Boost website).

 8.5 We may run a credit check on you and the result of this credit check may mean you are not eligible to pay by your preferred method.
 If you’re eligible to pay by standard credit, your bill is due on the date shown on the bill and must be paid in full by that date.

-(c) Based on individual circumstances, throughout your contract we may change the amount held as a security deposit in your account.
-This may be based on a credit assessment and/or any payment history – see section 9 below.
+(c) based on individual circumstances, throughout your contract we may change the amount held as a security deposit in your account.
+This may be based on a credit assessment and/or any payment history – see section 9 below; and

 8.7 If your account is in debt and you don’t repay us (including under a deemed contract), or if you don’t comply with the conditions for your chosen payment method:

-(a) We may install a prepayment meter in your property (or switch your smart meter to prepayment mode).
+(a) we may install a prepayment meter in your property (or switch your smart meter to prepayment mode); and

 (a) We may debit your account with any processing fee charged by the merchant processor, as set out in our Energy Charges lists, available here: